dapahaa/fightlikeacrow.com/content/posts/The Cutting Edge of Common Sense; why businesses fail to follow Googles example .md

 Businesses are afraid to discriminate effectively, because they lack the tools to do so; a culture of trust that attracts talent, and a department talented enough to lead the assessment.
 Instead they hide behind processes under the guise of ‘fairness’, whilst in reality outsourcing the risk of bias to policies that are asinine in practise and wholly unaccountable.

-To change this, requires addressing the cause: an outdated model of management correlated with seniority, that often results in an ineffective gerontocracy that attracts the new, the desperate and the mediocre.
+Changing this requires addressing the cause: an outdated model of management correlated with seniority, that often results in an ineffective gerontocracy that attracts the new, the desperate and the mediocre.
 Unfortunately, this cause is driven by it’s own hierarchy of needs to survive through protecting the status quo.
 It requires a herculean effort of empowered change management or decades of evolving cultural trends to change this.
-Until then, countless people will be frustrated with the unused bean bag play rooms and dead eyed corporate platitudes they’re forced to endure in lieu of meritocratic change.
+Until then, countless people will be frustrated with the unused bean bag playrooms and dead eyed corporate platitudes they’re forced to endure in lieu of meritocratic change.

-Let’s not forget the corporate solution to a HR problem: spend a lot of money on over priced HR consultants to point out the obvious to a HQ that can subsequently disregard the report.
+Let’s not forget the corporate solution to a HR problem: spend a lot of money on overpriced HR consultants to point out the obvious to a HQ that can subsequently disregard the report.
 Employees (who probably have some very good ideas) are further marginalised, the status quo is maintained, and the shareholders/ownership are happy.
 Everyone (at HQ) wins.

 Trust > Autonomy > Increased Output > A Healthier Bottom Line (in terms of happiness *and* cash)